CertifiedCallatic/vectorator/README.md

 ### Important Installation Instructions ###
 1. In order for Vector to read the news you will need to install feedparser.
 This command should do the trick:

-      'pip install feedparser' (though some installed it using: 'py -3 -m pip install feedparser')
+      'pip3 install feedparser' (though some installed it using: 'py -3 -m pip install feedparser')

 2. You MUST be using the latest version of the SDK.
 There are installation notes here: